World

 The search efforts benefited from improving weather.
 The storms that battered the Hill Country for the past four days began to lighten up, although isolated pockets of heavy rain were still possible.

-A wall of water slammed into camps and homes along the edge of the Guadalupe River before daybreak Friday, pulling people out of their cabins, tents and trailers and dragging them for miles past floating tree trunks and cars.
+A wall of water slammed into camps and homes along the edge of the Guadalupe River before daybreak on Friday, pulling people out of their cabins, tents and trailers and dragging them for miles past floating tree trunks and cars.
 Some survivors were found clinging to trees.

 Questions mounted about what, if any, actions local officials took to warn campers and residents who were spending the July Fourth weekend in the scenic area long known to locals as "flash flood alley."